Skip to content

 • disabled (boolean): Whether the field is disabled

-• rules (array): Validation rules for the field
+• rules (array): Validation rules

 typescript